KRShea/KRShea.github.io/_posts/2024-02-07-Costco-pq-tricks.md

-The next step will be to calculate the geograpgic center by year in DAX which will be covered in a future post.
+The next step will be to calculate the geographic center by year in DAX which will be covered in a future post.